Daruvar

 Daruvar (Note: Daruvar, Daruwar, Daruvár, Дарувар, Aquae Balissae) is a spa town and municipality in Slavonia, northeastern Croatia, with a population of 8,567.
 The area including the surrounding villages (Daruvarski Vinogradi, Doljani, Donji Daruvar, Gornji Daruvar, Lipovac Majur, Ljudevit Selo, Markovac, and Vrbovac) had a population of 11,633 in 2011.

-It is located in the foothills of Papuk mountain and along the Toplica River.
+It is located in the foothills of the Papuk mountain and along the Toplica River.
 The main political and cultural centre of the Czech national minority in Croatia, Daruvar has a winemaking tradition reportedly dating back more than 2,000 years.

 Geography

 Daruvar is located 125 km from Zagreb, the national capital, and 130 km from Osijek, the main city of Slavonia to the east.
 The closest cities are Pakrac, Lipik, Novska, Križevci, Bjelovar, and Virovitica.

 Administration

 Daruvar is located in the Bjelovar-Bilogora County.
 In 2021, the town had residents in the following 9 settlements: